stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Other ugly reports concerned my intimacy with leaders of occultist groups, and scholars suspected of connexion with nameless bands of abhorrent elder-world hierophants.
-These rumours, though never proved at the time, were doubtless stimulated by the known tenor of some of my reading&mdash;for the consultation of rare books at libraries cannot be effected secretly.
-There is tangible proof&mdash;in the form of marginal notes&mdash;that I went minutely through such things as the Comte d&rsquo;Erlette&rsquo;s   Cultes des Goules,   Ludvig Prinn&rsquo;s De Vermis Mysteriis,   the   Unaussprechlichen Kulten   of von Junzt, the surviving fragments of the puzzling   Book of Eibon,   and the dreaded   Necronomicon   of the mad Arab Abdul Alhazred.
+These rumours, though never proved at the time, were doubtless stimulated by the known tenor of some of my reading--for the consultation of rare books at libraries cannot be effected secretly.
+There is tangible proof--in the form of marginal notes--that I went minutely through such things as the Comte d'Erlette's   Cultes des Goules,   Ludvig Prinn's De Vermis Mysteriis,   the   Unaussprechlichen Kulten   of von Junzt, the surviving fragments of the puzzling   Book of Eibon,   and the dreaded   Necronomicon   of the mad Arab Abdul Alhazred.
 Then, too, it is undeniable that a fresh and evil wave of underground cult